 Rental property taxes in Spain, regulations and laws

 Do you, like thousands of others, rent your property in Spain?
 Are you paying the right tax?
 Can you legally rent your property in Spain?
-According to the research the answer is probably no.

 This is confusing so please remember if you want Spanish Solutions to deal with it all – we are delighted to do so.